sailpoint-oss/golang-sdk/api_v3/docs/GlobalTenantSecuritySettingsAPI.md

 [[Back to README]](../README.md)

-## PatchAuthOrgNetworkConfig
+## Update security network configuration.

 > NetworkConfiguration PatchAuthOrgNetworkConfig(ctx).JsonPatchOperation(jsonPatchOperation).Execute()

-Update security network configuration.
+This API updates an existing network configuration for an org using PATCH Requires security scope of:  'sp:auth-org:update'

 ### Example